-Our students were underperforming and had low levels of motivation.
-We had dropout rates of around 50 per cent, and there were large differences in the academic performances of male and female students.
+Our students were underperforming and unmotivated.
+We had dropout rates of around 50%, and large differences in the academic performances of male and female students.

-At the same time, we noted that many of our students didn’t know what their goals were, or were drifting through their studies without having made a conscious choice about their direction.
+At the same time, many of our students didn’t have goals and were drifting through their studies without a conscious choice about their direction.

-We implemented a goal-setting programme and got a positive effect.
+The implementation of the goal-setting programme had positive effects at RSM.
 We got significant improvements in the number of credits (ECTS) earned, and in the number of students retained in the study programme – and these effects remained when controlling for age, gender, registration date, personality traits, motivational aspects, and secondary school performance.

-We got 77 more BSc Bedrijfskunde students to stay the course.
-They got their 40 ECTS (this has since risen to a mandatory 60 ECTS) and they were able to move on in their studies.
-“Some groups didn’t show that much improvement, but in other groups it was a lot higher – for example for male ethnic minorities there was a 50 per cent improvement.
+We got 77 more BSc Bedrijfskunde students to stay on the course.
+They got their 40 ECTS (this has since risen to a mandatory 60 ECTS) and were able to continue their studies.
+“Some groups especially benefited – for example for male ethnic minorities there was a 50% improvement.
 The gender and ethnicity gaps decreased, and struggling students started to do much better.”

-We have maintained that level of improvement over the past six years; it means we kept around 450 students from potentially dropping out, and gave them the advantages of having a purpose in life: less stress, more confidence, more clarity, and a better immune system.
+We have maintained that level of improvement over the past 6 years; it means we kept around 450 students from potentially dropping out and helped them find purpose in life leading to less stress, more confidence, more clarity, and a better immune system.

-We were surprised to find that the kind of goals that students write about don’t actually matter.
+We were surprised to find that it doesn’t matter what kind of goals that students set.
 Simply the act of setting a goal improves performance.
 They just need to have a goal.